-♦ Redirection of a Position to DPD
+♦ Redirection of a Position to DPZ

-As part of the FY 2018 Carryover Review, funding of \$175,493 was provided to support the redirection of 1/1.0 FTE position approved by the County Executive to establish a Deputy Director for the department and to provide continuity of leadership and direction for the department on important initiatives including the Economic Success Strategic Plan, Fairfax Forward, Fairfax First, zMOD, and the development of PLUS.
+Funding of \$175,493 is provided to support the redirection of 1/1.0 FTE position approved by the County Executive to establish a Deputy Director for the department and to provide continuity of leadership and direction for the department on important initiatives including the Economic Success Strategic Plan, Fairfax Forward, Fairfax First, zMOD, and the development of PLUS.

-The five cost centers in the Department of Planning and Development are Administration, Zoning Administration, Zoning Evaluation, Land Use Planning, and Community Revitalization/Mixed Use.
+The four cost centers in the Department of Planning and Zoning are Administration, Zoning Administration, Zoning Evaluation, and Planning.
 These distinct cost centers work to fulfill the mission and carry out the key initiatives of the department.